-Carol Jarvis is a much in-demand freelance trombonist, keyboard player, arranger, orchestrator, musical director and backing vocalist, who works almost exclusively in all fields of the profession.
-She has toured, recorded and worked extensively with the likes of Sting, Queen, Seal, Rod Stewart, Amy Winehouse, MUSE, James Bay, Jess Glynne, Ellie Goulding and Bon Jovi but can also be found working with internationally renowned ensembles such as the London Symphony Orchestra, and performing in London’s West End shows.
+Carol Jarvis is a much in-demand freelance trombonist, keyboard player, arranger, orchestrator, musical director and voiceover artist, who works almost exclusively in all fields of the profession.
+She has toured, recorded and worked extensively with the likes of Sting, Queen, Michael Bublé, Seal, Rod Stewart, Harry Connick Jr, Amy Winehouse, MUSE, James Bay, Jess Glynne, Ellie Goulding and Bon Jovi but can also be found working with internationally renowned ensembles such as the London Symphony Orchestra, and performing in London’s West End shows.

-A graduate of the Royal Northern College of Music, she studied with John Iveson, Christopher Houlding and Andrew Berryman, gaining the highest qualifications possible.
-During this time she gained many awards including major scholarships in the UK and USA, and won the Royal Over-seas League Music Competition with the chamber ensemble Bones Apart, which she founded.
+A graduate of the Royal Northern College of Music, she gained the highest qualifications possible and many awards including major scholarships in the UK and USA, and won the Royal Over-seas League Music Competition with the chamber ensemble Bones Apart, which she founded.

 If that wasn’t enough, Carol has toured, recorded and worked extensively with the likes of Sting, Queen, Seal, Rod Stewart, Amy Winehouse, MUSE, James Bay, Jess Glynne, Ellie Goulding and Bon Jovi.

 As well as performing and teaching, Carol has written orchestral arrangements for a whole host of different artists and genres.
 Most notably for the San Francisco Symphony Orchestra and Grammy award-winning stars such as Corinne Bailey Rae and multi-Platinum-selling pop star Seal.
-She was part of the production team on a Eurovision Song Contest entry representing the UK and her orchestrations have been featured on Mercury Prize nominated albums, been in the top 5 of the UK Album Charts, top 10 on the US Billboard Chart and also been recorded at Capitol Studios in Hollywood.
+Her orchestrations have been featured on Mercury Prize nominated albums, in the top 5 of the UK Album Charts, top 10 on the US Billboard Chart and also been recorded at the famous Capitol Studios in Hollywood.

 Carol released her debut solo album ‘Smile’ in 2011 which was recorded at Pinewood Studios.
 The album reached the penultimate round of the 53rd Annual Grammy Awards and is available here.